shubham-padia/pipeline_creator/README.md

 3.)
 Add the valid predecessors of the task you are adding to the `valid_predecessors` object in the format `<your_task_name>:[<list_of_valid_predecessors_of_that_task>]`.
 Note: The valid predecessors of a task are tasks which can come directly before the task you are adding.
 Suppose you are adding another version of vad named `vad2`, its valid predecessors would be `['resample']` because only resample can come directly before vad and not other tasks like decoder.
 4.)
 Add the input format of your task to the `input_formats` directory.

+Please note that you also have to add the task in the backend, please have a look at the README of the [backend repo](https://github.com/shubham-padia/asr_airflow) for the same.

 ## Manual installation instructions:

 1.)
 Install the serve package globally